-Out of context, it sounds like a children’s toy or some kind of complicated arts and crafts project.
+Out of context, it sounds like a children's toy or some kind of complicated arts and crafts project.
 But link building is actually a pivotal piece of the content marketing puzzle.
-Without it, a lot of the work you’re doing might not be reaching its full potential.
+Without it, a lot of the marketing effort you're putting in might not be reaching its full potential.
 Considering how much time, effort, and money it takes to make and promote great content, it's a scary thought.

-If you’ve found yourself asking, “But seriously, what is link building?” then we’ve got you covered.
-This post will break down what it is, why you need to do it, how you can do it, and what lies ahead for this digital marketing practice.
+If you've found yourself asking, "But seriously, what is link building?" then we've got you covered.
+This post will break down what it is, why you need to do it, how you can do it, and what lies ahead for this search engine optimization practice.

 What is Link Building?